-- 49. The Biology Panel provides the following amplifications to supplement the generic criteria for assessing research environment - vitality: the extent to which a unit supports a thriving and inclusive research culture for all staff and research students, that is based on a clearly articulated strategy for research and enabling its impact, is engaged with the local and international research and user communities and is able to attract excellent postgraduate and postdoctoral researchers; - sustainability: the extent to which the research environment ensures the future health, diversity, wellbeing and wider contribution of the unit and the discipline(s), including investment in people and in infrastructure. - 50.
-The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.
-The quality standards for assessing research environment will be those indicated in paragraph 65 of the General Panel Guidelines.
+49. The Electrical & Electronic Engineering Panel provides the following amplifications to supplement the generic criteria for assessing research environment -

+- vitality: the extent to which a unit supports a thriving and inclusive research culture for all staff and research students, that is based on a clearly articulated strategy for research and enabling its impact, is engaged with the local and international research and user communities and is able to attract excellent postgraduate and postdoctoral researchers through a worldwide reputation. - sustainability: the extent to which the research environment ensures the future health, diversity, wellbeing and wider contribution of the unit and the discipline(s), including investment in people and in infrastructure, and where appropriate for the subject area, the extent to which activity is supported by a portfolio of research funding.

+50. The Panel will make an overall judgement about the vitality and sustainability of research environments, rather than assessing each criterion separately.

-Section E : Working Methods
+Section E: Working Methods